Climate change in Canada: Greenhouse gas emissions

+The WRI's Climate Analysis Indicators Tool estimates that, between 1950 and 2000, Canada had the highest greenhouse gas emissions per capita of any first world countries.
+In 2020, of all the G20 countries, Canada was second only to Saudi Arabia for greenhouse gas emissions per capita.

+Canada has one of the heaviest climate debts in the world, with a very long history of producing industrial greenhouse gas emissions.
+As of 2021 Canada is the 10th heaviest cumulative emitter as assessed by model-based land-use mitigation measures, with 2.6% of cumulative emissions.
+Canada's 65.5 billion tonnes of carbon come roughly equally from use of fossil fuels and from deforestation and land use.

 Energy consumption

-Electricity consumption in Canada accounts for 74 carbon dioxide equivalent Mt CO_{2}eq, or 10% of the country's emissions.
+Electricity consumption in Canada in 2017 accounted for 74 carbon dioxide equivalent Mt CO_{2}eq, or 10% of the country's emissions.
 This sector's climate footprint significantly reduced in recent decades due to the closure of many coal-fired power stations.
-Currently, 81% of Canada's electricity is produced by non-emitting energy sources, such as hydro, nuclear, solar or wind power.
+As of 2017, 81% of Canada's electricity is produced by non-emitting energy sources, such as hydro, nuclear, solar or wind power.

 Fossil fuels provide 19% of Canadian electric power, about half as coal (9% of the total) and the remainder a mix of natural gas and oil.
 Only five provinces use coal for electricity generation.
 Alberta, Saskatchewan, and Nova Scotia rely on coal for nearly half their generation while other provinces and territories use little or none.
 Alberta and Saskatchewan also use a substantial amount of natural gas.
 Remote communities including all of Nunavut and much of the Northwest Territories produce most of their electricity from diesel generators, at high economic and environmental cost.
 The federal government has set up initiatives to reduce dependence on diesel-fired electricity.

 Transportation

 Canada is a large country with a low population density, so transportation – often in cold weather when fuel efficiency drops – is a big part of the economy.
 In 2017, 24% of Canada's greenhouse gases (GHG)s came from trucks, trains, airplanes and cars.

 The vast majority of Canadian emissions from transportation come from road transportation, accounting for 144 Mt CO_{2}eq, or 20% of total emissions.
 These originate for individual cars, but also from long-haul trucks, which are used to transport most goods across the country.
 In 2018, the Canadian truck industry delivered 63.7 million shipments.
 In 2019, Canadian factories produced 1.4 million new trucks, more than triple the Canadian car production.

-The Canadian domestic aviation industry, represented largely by the country's two main airlines (Air Canada and Westjet), produced 7.1 Mt CO_{2}eq in 2017 and account for 1% of Canada's total greenhouse gas emission.
+The Canadian domestic aviation industry, represented largely by the country's two main airlines (Air Canada and WestJet), produced 7.1 Mt CO_{2}eq in 2017 and account for 1% of Canada's total greenhouse gas emission.